CompTIA Security+ Exam Notes

 CompTIA Exam Certification Study Group

-I have started a Facebook group to help individuals pass the CompTIA exams; A+, Network+, Security+, and soon to come CySA+.
-Included will be explanations on different concepts.
-This will be a place for questions that they are unsure if the answers are correct and explanations.
+I have started a Facebook group to help individuals pass the CompTIA exams: A+, Network+, Security+, and the soon-to-come CySA+.
+The group will include explanations of different concepts.
+It will also be a place for questions that individuals need clarification on whether the answers are correct and explanations.

 Below is the link to join the group.